-It is true that removing the muffler helps to reduce back pressure and possibly improve the scavenging characteristics of your exhaust system.
+It is true that removing the muffler helps to reduce back pressure and possibly improve the exhaust scavenging characteristics of your system.
 This does improve airflow, but you won’t feel any noticeable increase in performance.

 How Much Is a Muffler Delete?

 As mentioned above, removing your muffler involves replacing your stock muffler with an aftermarket pipe.
 Luckily, this is a fairly affordable project.
-Prices for the muffler delete kits range from as low as $50 to about $250.
+Prices for muffler delete kits range from as low as $50 to about $250.

 Concluding Thoughts: Should You Remove Your Muffler?

 Now that you know how much a muffler delete costs and what it is going to do to your car, you can decide if it is the right choice for you.

 If you only want to make your exhaust louder and don’t care about increasing performance, then a muffler delete will suffice.
 You can quickly and affordably get a much louder car without having to do anything too extensive or invasive with your car.

 On the other hand, if you want a unique exhaust note and also increase performance, then there are better options available.